bluenex/bluenex/README.md

 ## About Me

 - My name is Tulakan Ruangrong
-- A software engineer with Zoology and Biomedical Engineering background
+- A software engineer with a background in Zoology and Biomedical Engineering
-- Pave my career path as a React Native developer
-- I like it when trying to digest the question and initiate the communication in between teams
+- Enjoy trying to understand questions and kick-starting team communication
-- Still learning at somewhere along the Dunning–Kruger valley route
+- Still on a learning journey, somewhere along the Dunning–Kruger valley route

 ## Socials